simpleuiux/yi-ningwang.com/content/blog/age-sister/index.md

 **BRIEF**

 > As women, we take care of everyone else before we take care of ourselves.
-As we move into our 50s and beyond, self-care is more important than ever before.
+When we move into our 50s and beyond, self-care is more important than ever before.
+>
 > — Kate Milne, the founder of Age Sister

 Ageing is happening every day, but we usually ignore it.
-Kate Milne noticed that women, especially aged 50–70 years old, are among the most under-served population.
+Kate Milne noticed that women, especially aged from 50 to 70 years old, are among the most under-served population.
 She started Age Sister, a health consultancy firm, in Vancouver to help women ageing in a happier and healthier way.

 ---